AditiSh88/Heart-Disease-Prediction-Model/README.md

 # Heart Disease Prediction Model

 This project implements a **Heart Disease Prediction Model** using **Logistic Regression** to classify the presence of heart disease based on a set of health-related features.
-The model was trained and evaluated using the **Heart Disease Dataset** from the UCI Machine Learning Repository.

 ## Libraries Used